wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 3.2.4 =
+= 3.2.6 =
-Advanced quota control, customizable e-mail alerts, improved visualization of finished experiments, and some minor fixes.
+A couple of bug fixes with Heatmap experiments.